CureVac crashes after crucial COVID-19 vaccine trial disappoints

-June 17 (Reuters) - CureVac (5CV.DE) shares fell by as much as 52% on Thursday after the German biotech's COVID-19 vaccine proved only 47% effective in an initial trial, denting investor confidence in its ability to take on established rivals.
+(Reuters) - CureVac shares fell by as much as 52% on Thursday after the German biotech’s COVID-19 vaccine proved only 47% effective in an initial trial, denting investor confidence in its ability to take on established rivals.

 Data on their products have, however, so far suggested only somewhat weaker protection against new variants.